Sirocco (1951 film): Cast

-Critical reception
+Reception

-Film critic Bosley Crowther lambasted the film and wrote, "Except for a few moody moments in a plaster night-club, called the Moulin Rouge, and some shadowy shots of sloppy Syrians lying around in dingy catacombs, the scene is no more suggestive of Damascus than a Shriners' convention in New Orleans, on which occasion you would see more fezzes than ever show up in this film.
-For the most part—indeed, for the sole part—Sirocco wafts a torpid tale of a slick, sneering gun-runner proving a painful thorn in a nice French colonel's side."
+In a contemporary review for The New York Times, critic Bosley Crowther wrote: "Except for a few moody moments in a plaster night-club, called the Moulin Rouge, and some shadowy shots of sloppy Syrians lying around in dingy catacombs, the scene is no more suggestive of Damascus than a Shriners' convention in New Orleans, on which occasion you would see more fezzes than ever show up in this film.
+For the most part—indeed, for the sole part—'Sirocco' wafts a torpid tale of a slick, sneering gun-runner proving a painful thorn in a nice French colonel's side."

-Critic Leonard Maltin gave the film a mixed review, writing, "I'd always read that it was a half-baked attempt to rekindle some of the ingredients that made Casablanca such a success, and that's true.
-The setting is Damascus in 1926, when the French Army is battling Syrian insurgents...Sirocco is strictly formula stuff, but it's a perfect example of how Hollywood could take ordinary material and still make it entertaining, through sheer professional polish in the writing, staging, art direction, and casting.
-Zero Mostel, Gerald Mohr, and Nick Dennis head the colorful supporting cast, who perform well under Curtis Bernhardt's direction."
+Critic Edwin Schallert of the Los Angeles Times wrote: "'Sirocco' takes Humphrey Bogart to the intrigue-ridden Middle East of the mid-1920s and there develops a plot that sullenly and somberly attempts to avoid cliches, even though it continually overhangs the brink of dullness. ...
+[T]he film is almost perpetually low-keyed both in dramatic action and photography.
+It is distinguished, both its advantage and disadvantage, by its atmosphere and slow-paced performances."